chengjun/slides/reveal.js/pandoc-revealjs.md

      Remove everything inside the <div id="slides">.
      and replace it with $body$.
 Save this as template.revealjs.

-Second, Using powershell, cd into the reveal.js directory.
+Third, Using powershell, cd into the reveal.js directory.

-Third, run the pandoc script:
+Fourth, run the pandoc script:

 	pandoc --section-divs -t html5 -s \
 		   --template template.revealjs \